Powering Past Coal Alliance: Reaction

-Reacting to the launch, Tracy Carty of Oxfam said the Alliance:
+Reacting to the launch, Tracy Carty of Oxfam said the Alliance "represents real and tangible progress in the fight against climate change."

 Business change organisation The B Team welcomed the Alliance, and argued that exiting coal must happen as a just transition that protects vulnerable workers and communities such as coal mining communities.

+Progress

+As of 2025, the US has closed, or planned closure of, 65% of coal plants, while in Europe 50% of the coal fleet is planned for retirement.

+Several countries have closed all of their coal plants including: